ann3li/Claude-MCP-Recurring-Insights-Button/README.md

 ## About the Project

 The **Recurring Insights Button** is a persistent prompt library feature built on top of Claude's NetSuite MCP connector.
-It appears as a dedicated button to the left of the `+` in the Claude chat interface — but only when the NetSuite MCP connector is active.
+It appears as a dedicated button to the right of the `+` in the Claude chat interface — but only when the NetSuite MCP connector is active.

 **The problem it solves:**